Solution-Focused Brief Therapy (SFBT)

 Solution-focused brief therapy

-According to the Encyclopedia of Social Work, this type of focus therapy “holds a person accountable for solutions rather than responsible for problems” and may be used in both therapeutic and social work settings.
+Solution-focused brief therapy, as described in the Encyclopedia of Social Work, this type of focus therapy “holds a person accountable for solutions rather than responsible for problems” and may be used in both therapeutic and social work settings.

 How does SFBT work?

-Solution focused brief therapy is an evidence based practice that involves various techniques, such as coping questions, scaling questions, and goal setting.
+Solution-focused brief therapy is an evidence-based practice that involves various techniques, such as coping questions, scaling questions, and goal setting.
 Solution focused practitioners may also ask “miracle questions”.
 Through these techniques, many clients learn to think about different ways to perceive and solve their problems.

 For example, if a client faces difficulties maintaining relationships due to trust issues but has a close bond with a sibling, a solution-focused therapist would explore the dynamics of that sibling relationship as an exception to the client's general trust concerns.
+This highlights how solution-focused brief therapy can uncover strengths and exceptions that clients may overlook in their struggles.

 How many sessions does SFBT usually take?